zuozhenggh/learning-library/sprints/data-management/sprint-enable-dataguard-adb/sprint-enable-dataguard-adb.md

-# How to enable Data Guard for an ADB instance?
+# How do I enable Data Guard for an ADB instance?
 Duration: 5 minutes

 When you enable Autonomous Data Guard the system creates a standby database that is continuously updated with the changes from the primary database.
 You can enable Autonomous Data Guard with a standby in the current region, a local standby, or with a standby in a different region, a cross-region standby.